-- Development team should resolve dependencies – Isn’t it the job of Scrum Master and Scrum Master resolve it through Scrum of Scrums (SOS)?
+- Development team should resolve dependencies – Isn’t it job of Scrum Master and Scrum Master resolve it through Scrum of Scrums (SOS)?

-2 years back I started working with a captive unit as an agile coach and did fairly well within 8 months of engagement.
+2 years back I started working with a captive unit as agile coach and did fairly well within 8 months of engagement.
 Helped team to adopt LeSS like structure with 120 people.
 There we encountered similar scenarios about managing dependencies with multiple scrum teams.

 Yes we went through basic steps.
 Why there are so many dependencies?
 How to avoid those by multi-team refinement and planning?
 How engineering practices like A-TDD and CI can help here?
 We did lot many experiments to reduce dependencies but still there were dependencies.
 We accepted the fact that there will be some dependencies so better to figure out ways to address those effectively.

 - Scrum of Scrums (SOS) – Since I was aware about potential misuse of this practice so we named it differently.
 Our meeting name was chai per charcha (inspired by BJP election campaign – 2014).
 We were having it for 30 mins every day and open for everyone.
 Anyone can join but it wasn’t mandatory.
 Was it successful?
 Not much.
 Was it useful?
 Somehow.